 The blast sent out a pyroclastic flow, a moving current of hot gases, ash, and volcanic rock that can race along at up to 200 metres per second, and the more powerful ones can travel up to 200 kilometres from their source.
 Archaeological evidence in southern Kagoshima shows that human occupation ceased after the eruption and did not resume for some 700 years, an indication that the devastation from the blast may have annihilated life in the area.

-How did Yakushima fair, being located so near?
+How did Yakushima fare, being located so near?
 The Akahoya layer covers much of the island and a blast of that magnitude is believed to have taken a significant toll on the island’s biosphere.
 It is perhaps the mountainous terrain that saved a few pockets of life from complete obliteration.
 This was incredibly fortunate for Yakushima’s ecology since many of the species had migrated there during the ice ages and would not have been able to replenish their populations now that Yakushima was an island.

 But if the island’s biosphere was devastated nearly but not quite to extinction 6,300 years ago, then is seems virtually improbable that the Jomon sugi could be 7,200 years old.
 Once again, updated research strolls onto centre stage: the eruption is now believed to have taken place 7,300 years ago.
 If that is the case, then the Jomon sugi may well be the last survivour of the earliest individuals to reclaim the island.